docker-archive/classicswarm/docs/discovery.md

 You can use a static file or list of nodes for your discovery backend.
 The file must be stored on a host that is accessible from the Swarm manager.
 You can also pass a node list as an option when you start Swarm.

-Both the static file and the `nodes` option support a IP address ranges.
+Both the static file and the `nodes` option support IP address ranges.
 To specify a range supply a pattern, for example, `10.0.0.[10:200]` refers to nodes starting from `10.0.0.10` to `10.0.0.200`.
 For example for the `file` discovery method.

         $ echo "10.0.0.[11:100]:2375"   >> /tmp/my_cluster
         $ echo "10.0.1.[15:20]:2375"    >> /tmp/my_cluster